laidav/hubfx/README.md

 <img src="https://github.com/laidav/hubfx/blob/main/documentation/SlideThreeScopedEffects.jpg?raw=true" width="600" />

 ### Integrating with UI <a name="integration"></a>
 A network of hubs and stores can be integrated with UI components without tight coupling.
-The developer can then decide how best to integrate with UI components.
+Separating presentation concerns improves testability and allows developers to decide how to integrate with UI components.

 <img src="https://github.com/laidav/hubfx/blob/main/documentation/SlideFourFiveIntegration.jpg?raw=true" />